vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-route-authorization-testing.md

 ### Solution - Kotlin - All Routes

-The first thing we want to do, is make sure we have a RouteAuthSpec for every route in our application.
-We can do this by using `RequestMappingHandlerMapping` to pull all registered routes out of our app and looking at differences.
-Here's an example of the class after adding this test:
+The first thing to enforce is make sure we have a RouteAuthSpec for every route in our application.
+To do this, use `RequestMappingHandlerMapping` to pull all registered routes out of the app, and to look at differences.

+The following is an example of the class after adding this test:

 ```kotlin
 @SpringBootTest